PeterSoerud/recombination_calling/README.md

 ```

 ### Process recombination events
 At this stage of the analysis, we have a set of candidate recombination events for each individual.
 However, we cannot classify the reads for the Guinea baboon, Lar Gibbon, and pig-tailed macaque because of their evolutionary distance to humans.
 Therefore we run `/scripts/process_calls/split_raw_calls_unclassified.Rmd` for these three species, and we run `/scripts/process_calls/split_raw_calls_classified_sperm.Rmd` for the rest of the samples.
+The script outputs four tables, one for each of the recombination types introduced in the paper.

+### Manual curation
+For each sample we manual curate each of its four recombination classes.
+The results of the curation can be found in `/tables/manual_curation`.

+### Final files
+Lastly, we run `/scripts/process_calls/split_raw_calls_classified_sperm.Rmd` and `/scripts/process_calls/split_raw_calls_classified_sperm.Rmd`, which uses the files from the manual curation to filter the recombination events.
+The output files from these scripts constitute the basis of all further analyses.